 49th Avenue and Vernon Boulevard

-With "grove" in the name, it's no surprise this playground is crowded with large shade trees.
-Reader Selena says it "has to be in the top five," for shady spots city wide and the pictures on the Parks Department website certainly back up her claims.
+With "grove" in the name, it's no surprise this playground is cooled by large shade trees.
+Reader Selena says it "has to be in the top five," for shady spots citywide and the pictures on the Parks Department website certainly back up her claims.

 Arthur Ross Pinetum – Central Park

 For a decidedly laid-back, old-school play experience, head to this swing set.
 Reader Katherine points out that "the swings are always shaded," thanks to the namesake evergreens planted in the area.

 Amie brings her family to this "nicely shaded playground" on hot days.
 A pleasant center sprinkler area and its proximity to the river helps with the cool factor.

 Cool down in the shady Classic Playground in Riverside Park.
 Photo courtesy of the Riverside Park Conservancy